The Restructuring Review: Australia

-Transactions in categories (b), (c) and (d) will only be voidable where they are also found to be insolvent transactions, that is, transactions that occurred while the company was cash-flow insolvent, or contributed to the company becoming cash-flow insolvent.
-Each type of voidable transaction has a different criterion and must have occurred during certain time periods in the lead up to administration or liquidation.
+Transactions in categories (b), (c) and (d) will be voidable only when they are also found to be insolvent transactions (i.e., transactions that occurred while the company was cash flow insolvent) or contributed to the company becoming cash flow insolvent.
+Each type of voidable transaction has a different criterion and must have occurred during certain time periods in the lead-up to administration or liquidation.
 The relevant time period is generally longer if the transaction involves a related party.

-In terms of a director's personal liability, a court may make an order requiring the director to compensate the company for loss arising out of the insolvent trading, prevent a director from managing a corporation for a period of time and, in rare circumstances where the failure to prevent insolvent trading is ruled as a result of dishonesty, a fine of A$200,000 may be levied against the offending director.
+In terms of a director's personal liability, a court may make an order requiring the director to compensate the company for loss arising out of the insolvent trading, prevent a director from managing a corporation for a period of time and, in rare circumstances in which the failure to prevent insolvent trading is ruled as a result of dishonesty, levy a fine of A$200,000 against the offending director.

-The appointment of a voluntary administrator or a liquidator by the directors protects a director from any claim that he or she allowed the company to trade while insolvent in respect of any debts incurred after the date of such appointment.
+The appointment of a voluntary administrator or a liquidator by the directors protects a director from any claim that they allowed the company to trade while insolvent in respect of any debts incurred after the date of such an appointment.

-With effect from September 2017, the new Section 588GA of the Act, provides that a director is not liable for debts incurred by a company while it is insolvent if, 'at a particular time after the director starts to suspect the company may become or be insolvent, the director starts developing one or more courses of action that are reasonably likely to lead to a better outcome for the company' than the 'immediate appointment of an administrator or liquidator to the company'.
-A director that seeks to rely upon Section 588GA(1) of the Act bears the evidential burden in relation to that matter.
-That is, providing evidence that suggests a reasonable possibility that the matter exists or does not.
-This safe harbour protection does not apply in certain circumstances, including where, at the time the debt is incurred, the company has failed to pay employee entitlements or comply with certain reporting or taxation requirements.
+With effect from September 2017, the new Section 588GA of the Act provides that a director is not liable for debts incurred by a company while it is insolvent if, 'at a particular time after the director starts to suspect the company may become or be insolvent, the director starts developing one or more courses of action that are reasonably likely to lead to a better outcome for the company' than the 'immediate appointment of an administrator or liquidator to the company'.
+A director who seeks to rely upon Section 588GA(1) of the Act bears the evidential burden in relation to that matter (i.e., providing evidence that suggests a reasonable possibility that the matter exists or does not).
+This safe harbour protection does not apply in certain circumstances, including when, at the time the debt is incurred, the company has failed to pay employee entitlements or comply with certain reporting or taxation requirements.

 In order to assist directors in seeking to ensure they obtain the benefit of the safe harbour protection, the Act lists some indicia for a director to regard when determining whether a course of action is reasonably likely to lead to a better outcome for the company.
 This includes whether the relevant director is:

-- properly informing himself or herself of the company's financial position;
+- properly informing themselves of the company's financial position; or

 - taking appropriate steps to: